Gideon9212/Livecustom/README.md

 -Cards must pass review by Gideon, passing both these guidelines and a general evaluation of balance.

 (Rules subject to change.)

+Balance Tips

+(Thanks to Gadjiltron)

+Ask yourself these questions when designing the card.

+Is your card strictly better than something that has seen play in the past few formats?

+Is it very similar to something that's currently Limited or Forbidden?

+If you were the opponent, would you have a major problem trying to play around or get rid of this card?

+Can it cause an OTK, starting from a nearly empty field?

+If the answer to any of these questions is "Yes", consider toning down the effect or applying restrictions.
+If you're in doubt, just tone it down yourself.